Skip to content

 default: true

-3. Otherwise, keep the default MetricFlow authoring path.
+2. Otherwise, keep the MetricFlow authoring path.

 Semantic Model Generation